CurtisBlumer/chef_workstation_config/README.md

-# workstation_chef_autoconfig
+# Chef Repo for Workstation Autoconfiguration

-Autoconfiguration of my Ubuntu and Windows 10 Workstations using Chef
+Autoconfiguration of my Ubuntu and (eventually) Windows 10 Workstations using Chef.